Health Indicator Report of Stroke (Cerebrovascular Disease) Deaths

 - Utah Death Certificate Database, Office of Vital Records and Statistics, Utah Department of Health

-NumeratorThe number of deaths due to stroke (ICD-10 codes I60-I69) among Utah or U.S. residents for a calendar year.
+NumeratorThe number of deaths due to stroke (ICD-10 codes I60-I69 as the underlying cause of death) in a calendar year.

 DenominatorTotal midyear resident population for the same calendar year.